AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/header.md

 ![Imagetab](/help/adaptive-forms/assets/header_image.png)

 * **Image Asset** - This option allows to drop an asset such as image with mouse drag and drop.
 You can also upload a file from a local file system using the **Browse** button.
-After adding an image, three buttons appear at the bottom of the image.After adding an image, three buttons appear at the bottom of the image:
+After adding an image, three buttons appear at the bottom of the image.
+After adding an image, three buttons appear at the bottom of the image:
-    * **Edit** - Tap or click **Edit** to manage the renditions of the asset in the asset editor.
+    * **Edit** - Tap or click **Edit** to manage the renditions of the asset in the Asset Editor.
     * **Clear** - Tap or click **Clear** to de-select the currently selected image.
     * **Pick** - Tap or click **Pick**  option to select another image from Assets folder.